-State Legislative Candidates: Pursuant to Proposition 34 adopted by the voters in November of 2000, all candidates for State elective offices (State Constitutional Officers, Member of the State Senate and Member of the State Assembly in the June 3, 2014 Statewide Direct Primary Election) as specified in Government Code section 82053 who have voluntarily agreed to expenditure limits may prepare a Candidate's Statement of Qualifications.
-A candidate for State elective office who has not voluntarily agreed to expenditure limits will not be allowed to file a Candidate's Statement of Qualifications.
+State Legislative Candidates: Pursuant to Proposition 34 adopted by the voters in November of 2000, all candidates for State elective offices (Member of the State Senate and Member of the State Assembly in the June 7, 2016 Presidential Primary Election) as specified in Government Code section 82053 who have voluntarily agreed to expenditure limits may prepare a Candidate's Statement.
+A candidate for State elective office who has not voluntarily agreed to expenditure limits will not be allowed to file a Candidate's Statement.